-• Cover Page Form;
+- Cover Page Form;

+- General Form:

-- General Form; - Target Summary Form, if the proposal requires new observations; - Anonymized Scientific Justification, Technical Feasibility, and References (as described below); - Team Expertise document, not anonymized.
+- Target Summary Form, if the proposal requires new observations;

+- Anonymized Scientific Justification, Technical Feasibility, and References (as described below); - Team Expertise document, not anonymized.

 The page limits are listed in Table 8.
 The proposal must be submitted electronically.
 The information will be entered into a database that will be used in cataloging and evaluating proposals and, for those observing programs selected for implementation, will be transferred to the Observation Catalog.
 The forms must be completed in the requested format.
 Cost sections should not be submitted for the Stage 1 scientific review.
-However, proposals for Archival Research or Theory/Modeling projects must include a preliminary cost estimate and a brief narrative describing the proposals.
+However, proposals for Archival Research or Theory/Modeling projects must include a preliminary cost estimate and a brief narrative describing the proposed use of these funds within the science justification section of the Stage 1 proposals.
 Formal cost proposals will be considered as part of the Stage 2 process.